MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

 1. Cancel out of the **New Project** dialog box.
 Then, from the top menu bar, select **Tools** > **Get Tools and Features**.

-1. After the Visual Studio Installer launches, select the **ASP.NET and web development** workload, and then choose **Modify**.
+1. After the Visual Studio Installer launches, select the **ASP.NET and web development** workload, and select **Modify**.
 Visual Studio may have to close, while installing the selected workload.

 ### Add a project template